Shell to Obfuscated Binary

 Is my code secure?

 Yes.
-Your code and output are automatically deleted after the build, and HimitsuShell does not access or expose your code.
+In the web version, your code and build output are automatically deleted after compilation, and HimitsuShell does not access or expose your code.

 Contact